apache/fury-site/docs/specification/xlang_implementation_guide.md

 ```

 External declarations are compile-time generator input only.
 They are never
-instantiated, reflected over by the runtime, registered, reference-published,
+instantiated, reflected over at runtime, registered, reference-published,
 or used as wire identities.
-Runtime type positions, construction, `TypeInfo`,
+All serializer type positions, construction, `TypeInfo`,
 metadata, reference publication, generated factory keys, roots, fields,
 dynamic values, and carriers use the target type.